-The School's governmental funds reported a combined fund balance of \$202,062 at June 30, 2020, an increase of \$42,738 from the \$159,324 reported at June 30, 2019.
-The School's General Fund reported a small increase in fund balance for the year of \$2,482.
-Although there was a significant decrease in the amount of operational funds used to pay for the lease purchase agreement and an increase in the state equalization guarantee from student enrollment and unit value the School incurred larger costs due to serving students in a distance learning environment and expenditures needed to deal with COVID-19.
+The School's governmental funds reported a combined fund balance of \$326,508 at June 30, 2021, an increase of \$121,559 from the \$204,949 reported at June 30, 2020.
+The School's General Fund reported an increase in fund balance for the year of \$39,953.
+There was a decrease in the amount of operational funds used to pay for the lease purchase agreement and a decrease in the state equalization guarantee from student enrollment and unit value.
+The School realized a decrease in some support costs due to available federal funding to pay for certain costs related to serving students in a distance learning environment, increased social and emotional supports, and expenditures needed to deal with COVID-19.

 The Non-Major funds change annually based on a set of criteria.
-In 2020 these funds are comprised of Capital Improvements HB-33, SB-9 local and state match, Title XIX Medicaid, non- Title 1 federal and other state reimbursement funds, this is a slightly difference set of funds from the year ended June 30, 2019.
-The Public School Capital Outlay, most state and federal reimbursement funds (Non-Major funds) do not carry fund balance.
+In 2021 these funds are comprised of Capital Improvements HB-33, SB-9 local and state match, Title XIX Medicaid, non-CRRSA Act ESSER II federal and other state reimbursement funds, this is a slightly difference set of funds from the year ended June 30, 2020.
+Public School Capital Outlay, and most state and federal reimbursement funds (Non-Major funds) do not carry fund balance.
 All revenues are expended in the year received.
 The Capital Improvements and Title XIX Medicaid have fund balances.
-Program revenues increased by \$213,354 for the fiscal year ended June 30, 2020 due primarily to a new Title 1 -CIS grant and the School's decision to provide USDA School Lunch program itself rather than contract with Albuquerque Public Schools' Food and Nutrition Service.
+Program revenues, not including fiscal year 20 pension and OPEB revenues, increased by \$386,360 for the fiscal year ended June 30, 2021 due primarily to a new federal funding for assisting schools with serving students in a distance learning environment, increased social and emotional supports, and expenditures needed to deal with COVID-19.